 Good question.
 A lot of hikers who used to wear old-time plastic mountaineering boots for most of their winter hikes, including myself, have switched over to using the lightweight insulated hikers I describe above and I use my newer lightweight insulated boots for almost all of my winter hikes now.

 For more technical climbs, especially ones where I’ll be above treeline all day and need to carry an ice axe, I like to wear my old school plastic mountaineering boots because they’re so warm (and I don’t feel like buying new boots).
-But like the new generation of lightweight winter hiking boots, there’s a new generation of single layer mountaineering boots available that fit more like normal hiking boots and not cinder blocks.
-These range from mountaineering boots with little to no insulation like the La Sportiva Trango Cube GTX and the Scarpa Rebel Pro GTX to the slightly warmer and more expensive boots like the La Sportiva Nepal Evo GTX.
+But like the new generation of lightweight winter hiking boots, there’s a new generation of single-layer mountaineering boots available that fit more like normal hiking boots and not cinder blocks.
+These range from mountaineering boots with lightweight Gore-Tex insulation like the La Sportiva Trango Tech GTX and to slightly warmer and more expensive boots like the La Sportiva Nepal Evo GTX.
 Even warmer, high-end mountaineering boots with separate liners are still available for colder temperatures, high elevation, and expedition mountaineering, but tend to be overkill for day hiking and non-professional climbers.